dangbuiii/TableLabeling/README.md

 After opening the application:

-Go to File → Select image folder
+File → Select image folder
 → Choose a folder containing images (.png, .jpg, .jpeg, .bmp).

-Go to File → Select label folder
+File → Select label folder
-→ Choose where generated XML annotations will be saved.
+→ Choose the folder where XML annotations will be saved.

-The left panel will list all images along with icon statuses:
+The left panel will list all images along with status icons:

 ❌ Missing label

-⚠️ Unchecked label
+⚠️ Unchecked label (XML exists but not yet verified)

-✅ Checked (saved)
+✅ Checked (saved and confirmed)

 2. Viewing and navigating images

-Click any image in the left panel to load it.
+Click any image in the left file list to load it.

-Use the scroll wheel to zoom in/out.
+Use the mouse wheel to zoom in/out.

-Drag with your mouse to pan around the image.
+Click and drag to pan across the image.

-The viewer automatically fits the table editor to the window.
+The viewer automatically adjusts to fit the table editor inside the window.

-3. Creating and editting table structure label
+3. Creating and editing table structure labels

 To manually annotate a table:

 Click Create table label in the right panel.

 Enter the number of rows and columns.

-A grid appears on top of the image.
+A grid will appear over the image.

-You can now interact with the cells:
+You can now modify the table:

-Select cells, rows, column
+Select cells, rows, or columns

-Merge/unmerge cells (if supported in your TableEditor)
+Merge / unmerge cell

-Adjust cell boundaries (drag the borders)
+Drag cell borders to adjust boundaries

-Every change updates the cell list on the right side.
+The list of detected cells updates automatically in the right panel

 4. Auto-generate table labels using TATR

-You can automatically create table annotations using the integrated model.

-There are two options:
+The tool supports automatic annotation using your TATR models.

-➤ Auto-create for the current image
+Option A — Auto-create for the current image

 Click Auto Create table label

-→ The tool runs process_single_image() using your TATR model.
+The tool runs process_single_image() using the models located in model/

-→ The generated XML is automatically loaded into the editor.
+The generated XML is automatically loaded into the editor

-➤ Auto-create for all images
+Option B — Auto-create for all images

 Go to Tool → Auto Create all table labels

-→ Runs process_folder()
+The tool runs process_folder() on the entire image dataset

-→ A progress dialog appears with:
+A progress dialog appears showing:

 Status message

 Progress bar
-→ Automatically closes when finished.

----
+The dialog automatically closes when the process is completed

 ## 📂 Project Structure